redhat-cop/containers-quickstarts/zookeeper/README.md

 The full command to both resolve the image reference and instantiate the zookeeper template is shown below:

 ```
-oc process -v=ZOOKEEPER_IMAGESTREAMTAG=$(oc get istag zookeeper:latest --template='{{.image.dockerImageReference}}') -f templates/zookeeper.json | oc create -f-
+oc process -p=ZOOKEEPER_IMAGESTREAMTAG=$(oc get istag zookeeper:latest --template='{{.image.dockerImageReference}}') -f templates/zookeeper.json | oc create -f-
 ```

 ## Verify the Deployment

-One of the benefits of a PetSet is the ability for each deployed instance to have its own backing storage.
+One of the benefits of a StatefulSet is the ability for each deployed instance to have its own backing storage.
 To verify storage was bound successfully, run `oc get pvc -l=application=zookeeper`.
 A result similar to the following should be displayed:

 ```
 NAME                  STATUS    VOLUME    CAPACITY   ACCESSMODES   AGE